 - Another 91 000 families were classified as blended families during 2010.

-- In 2010, 7% of all families were step or blended families.
+- In 2010, 7% of all families were stepfamilies or blended families.

 Myths about stepfamilies

-Of all parent and family types, none have more stereotypes or myths associated with them than step-parents and stepfamilies – just think of the sugar-coated bliss of The Brady Bunch or the wicked step mother in Cinderella!
-Other stepfamily myths include:
+Of all parent and family types, none have more stereotypes or myths associated with them than step-parents and stepfamilies – just think of the sugar-coated bliss of The Brady Bunch or the wicked stepmother in Cinderella!
+Here are some other stepfamily myths: